Israel–Jordan relations: 1948–1994

-In 1987 Israeli Foreign Affairs Minister Shimon Peres and King Hussein tried to secretly arrange a peace agreement in which Israel would concede the West Bank to Jordan.
+In 1987, Israeli Foreign Affairs Minister Shimon Peres and King Hussein secretly devised a peace plan in which Israel would concede the West Bank to Jordan.
 The two signed the "Peres–Hussein London Agreement", defining a framework for a Middle Eastern peace conference.
-The proposal was not consummated due to Israeli Prime Minister Yitzhak Shamir's objection.
+It fell through due to the objection of Israeli Prime Minister Yitzhak Shamir.
 The following year Jordan abandoned its claim for the West Bank in favor of a peaceful resolution between Israel and the PLO.

-Israel-Jordan peace treaty
+Israel–Jordan peace treaty

 In 1994, Israel and Jordan negotiated a peace treaty, which was signed by Yitzhak Rabin, King Hussein and Bill Clinton in Washington, DC on 25 July 1994.
 The Washington Declaration says that Israel and Jordan ended the official state of enmity and would start negotiations to achieve an "end to bloodshed and sorrow" and a just and lasting peace.

 On 26 October 1994, Jordan and Israel signed a peace treaty, normalizing relations between them and resolving territorial disputes, including water sharing.
 The treaty adjusted land and water disputes, and provided for broad cooperation in tourism and trade.
 It also included a pledge that neither Jordan nor Israel would allow its territory to become a staging ground for military strikes by a third country.
 The treaty was closely linked to efforts to achieve peace between Israel and the Palestinians.

 Following the agreements, Israel and Jordan opened their borders.
 Several border-crossings were erected, allowing tourists, businessmen and workers to travel between the two countries.
 Israeli tourists started to visit Jordan, and many foreign tourists would combine visits to both countries.

-In 1996 the two countries signed a trade treaty.
+In 1996, the two countries signed a trade treaty.
 As part of the agreement, Israel assisted in establishing a modern medical center in Amman.